wax-office-of-inspector-general/wax-developer/docs/tutorials/create-nft/nft_use.md

     EOSIO_DISPATCH(waxnft, (createnft))
     ```

     Save your changes.
 This contract creates a WAX NFT Sticker with the same author and owner account.
-Because the <span class="codeSample">requireClaim</span> flag is set to false, your smart contract account is charged the RAM and the asset is instantly assigned to the owner (you).
+Because the `requireClaim` flag is set to false, your smart contract account is charged the RAM and the asset is instantly assigned to the owner (you).

      * **idata** includes key/value pairs that can not change.
     * **mdata** includes key/value pairs that you can update.